Lilach Cohen Shilo portfolio logo

 Oasis UI design overview: isometric collage of Catalog, Metro, and Mesh screens

-Design With Measurable Outcomes
+Design with Measurable Outcomes

 50%

-Fewer user errors through clearer workflows
+Fewer user errors through clearer workflows and source reliability signals

 35%

-Faster access to critical information
+Faster access to critical information through catalog-first navigation

 30%